imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 The jekyll static site generator can be installed on Linux, MacOS and Windows.
 To install a local version of jekyll follow the instructions for your respective operating system [here](https://jekyllrb.com/docs/installation/).

 ## Clone the `imagej.github.io` repository
 Once jekyll has been installed, [clone](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository) the the imagej.github.io repository.
-Navigate to the cloned repository and run `bundle install` to install the specific gems used in imagej.github.io.
-Once this is complete, it is a good idea to run `bundle update`.
+Navigate to the cloned repository and run `bundle install` to install the specific ruby gems necessary to run jekyll and serve the site .
+Once installation is complete, it is a good idea to run `bundle update` (it is a good idea to `bundle update` every so often to stay up to date).

 ## Serve a local version of imagej.github.io
-Now that the both jekyll and the repository are installed on your local machine, you can run the static site generator by navigating to the directory imagej.github.io withing a terminal was saved and running `bundle exec jekyll serve`.
-Wait for a minute or two while it generates, and then in your browser navigate to `http://127.0.0.1:4000`.
+Now that the both jekyll and the repository are installed on your local machine, you can run the static site generator by navigating to your local imagej.github.io directory within a terminal and running `bundle exec jekyll serve`.
+Wait for a minute or two while the site generates, and then in your browser navigate to the server address that as been output in your terminal, ie `http://127.0.0.1:4000`.
 Changes you make to any file in the directory will be detected by jekyll, regenerating the site to reflect the new changes.

 Alternatively, you can run `bundle exec jekyll serve --incremental` to initiate the local server.
 This command will reduce the amount of time it takes for the site to regenerate if you anticipate making many changes in quick succession.